nik786/kube-learn/ISTIO-TRAINING/traffic-management/simple-routing.md

 # Simple Routing

-▪ **VirtualService** is used to define traffic routing within the Istio service mesh.
+- **VirtualService** is used to define traffic routing within the Istio service mesh.
-▪ Enables fine-grained control over how requests are directed to services.
+- Enables fine-grained control over how requests are directed to services.
-▪ Can be used for: <br>
+- Can be used for:
-       ▪ Traffic shifting
+  - Traffic shifting
-       ▪ Canary releases
+  - Canary releases
-       ▪ A/B testing
+  - A/B testing